 PEER believes that our nation’s public health and environment are best protected by a government workforce that embraces the ideals of transparency, inclusion, and accountability.
 That is why we vigorously defend environmental whistleblowers in government and partner with current and former government employees who want to make a difference in the world around them.
 This strategic plan charts PEER’s course over the next three years.
 It articulates PEER’s vision, mission, and the core values that drive our work, and it outlines our goals, strategies, and initiatives.
 It also describes PEER’s projects and the goals, activities, outcomes, and indicators of success for those projects.
 This plan will help us continue our work with renewed vigor and purpose while staying true to our mission.

-- Organize a broad base of support among employees within local, state and federal resource management agencies.
+Organize a broad base of support among employees within local, state and federal agencies.

-- Monitor natural resource management agencies by serving as a “watch dog” for the public interest.
+Monitor agencies by serving as a “watch dog” for the public interest.

-- Inform the administration, Congress, state officials, media and the public about substantive environmental issues of concern to PEER members.
+Inform the administration, Congress, state officials, media and the public about substantive environmental, natural resource and public health issues of concern to PEER members.

-- Defend and strengthen the legal rights of public employees who speak out about issues concerning natural resource management and environmental protection.
-Provide free legal assistance if and when necessary.
+Defend and strengthen the legal rights of public employees who speak out about issues concerning natural resource management and environmental protection.
+Provide free legal assistance when necessary.